grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (very late night: night 3, run to Stilt City) Hours passed like this.
 Hemi and Bastian would try to start conversations with with each other, instinctively knowing that talking was a way to keep alert.
 But the thick atmosphere, red lighting, and the grinding drone of the motors continually laid down over their conversations like a fire blanket stifling them.
 Besides, every 15 minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.

-At some point Owen returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the weeping water from the welded seam and that they did not have to worry about sinking, for the moment.
-Owen took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into -- it would need to be blown out at some point.
+At some point Gregory returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the weeping water from the welded seam and that they did not have to worry about sinking, for the moment.
+Gregory took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into -- it would need to be blown out at some point.

-With Owen back in the control room, Percy had them start taking half hour breaks.
+With Gregory back in the control room, Percy had them start taking half hour breaks.
 "You're each in the rack for two pings from those fuckers up there."
 She said to them.

 Hemi took over sonar from Cassandra and sent her off first.
 He was somewhat concerned about how well she could hold up under the strain of these many hours without sleep, though she protested from behind big watering eyes that she was fine.